Explore

 You can find out about industries, companies, and careers by spending time searching the internet for information about areas of interest.

-• Read industry reports, annual reports of non-profits, etc.
+- Read industry reports, annual reports of non-profits, etc. to:

-• For careers in government agencies: Food and Drug Administration (FDA), United States Department of Agriculture (USDA), United States Patent and Trademark Office (USPTO) have regulations and guides.
+- For careers in government agencies: See the regulations and guides directly at the Food and Drug Administration (FDA), United States Department of Agriculture (USDA), United States Patent and Trademark Office (USPTO), for examples.

-• Frequent the professional society for your target field if you know it, or search using your research keywords along with ‘association’ or ‘society’, and consult the library.
+- Frequent the professional society for your target field if you know it, or search using your research keywords along with ‘association’ or ‘society’, and consult the Careers Beyond Academia LibGuide.

 What (Else) You Can Do to Explore

-• Learn what careers previous Ph.D.s in your field have gone into by examining the Graduate School’s doctoral career outcomes dashboard.
-There you will find details such as specific employers, salary ranges, and percentages of those who have gone into industry, academia, government, and non-profits.
+- Learn what careers previous Ph.D.s in your field have gone into by examining the Graduate School’s doctoral career outcomes dashboard.
+There you will find details on specific employers, salary ranges, and percentages of those who have gone into industry, academia, government, and non-profits.

 Consult the sidebar menu to explore various career options by attending career panels, connecting with mentors, or creating your own activity.
 Consult with staff via an individual consultation to brainstorm ways to explore that will be the most meaningful to your career objectives.